kylephillips/favorites/readme.txt

 = 2.0.1 =
 * Javascript callback functions have been deprecated in place of events.
 Deprecated functions will be removed in version 2.0.
 Please see the plugin documentation on using the new events
 * App namespace renamed to "Favorites".
-Important: any developers extending the plugin core should update any references in PHP namespaces to \Favorites
+Important: any developers extending the plugin core should update any references in PHP namespaces to \Favorites\
+* Plugin text domain updated to "favorites" to follow WordPress requirements
 * Bug fix where adding a favorite required a page refresh for it to appear in favorite lists
 * Added API function to get the total count of favorites across all posts
 * Tested with WordPress 4.8